janbodnar/Django-Notes/orm.md

 and reducing the likelihood of errors.

-## The annotate method

-The annotate method in Django ORM is used to add a calculated field to each object in
-a `QuerySet`.
-Essentially, it allows you to generate summary values on a per-object basis.
-These annotations are defined as expressions that use the aggregate functions provided
-by Django's ORM, like `Count`, `Sum`, `Avg`, `Max`, and `Min`.
-For example, if you have a model
-for books and you want to add the number of authors for each book, you could use annotate
-with `Count` to achieve this.
-It's a way to enrich your `QuerySet` with additional computed data.

 ## QuerySet

 A Django `QuerySet` is a collection of database queries to retrieve objects from your database.